devlemire/employee-list/README.md

 There is a down side to `Object.assign` in this scenario however, which is why we are also using a state property called `originalEmployee`.
 When using `Object.assign` we only get a copy of the properties on the object but not the `prototypes`.
 We will need those `prototypes` for a later stage so we'll just use `originalEmployee` to store the original object.
 As a bonus since we have an original copy of the object, canceling changes is as easy as setting `employee` equal to a copy of `originalEmployee`.

 So getting back to the problem at hand, our `componentWillReceiveProps` method.
-Let's use `this.setState` to update `employee` to be a copy of `props.selected` and update `originalEmployee` to be `props.selected`.
+Let's use `this.setState` to update `employee` to be a copy of `props.selected`, `originalEmployee` to be `props.selected`, `notModified` to be true.
+We reset `notModified` to true so when a user selects a new employee the Save and Cancel button wont be enabled until they make a change again.

 ```js
 componentWillReceiveProps(props) {